Nazarchamp/Netflix-Youtube-Graph-Database/README.md

 # Netflix-Youtube-Graph-Database
-This is the feature branch here you can experiment with the graph database however you want.
+This is the master branch here you view the graph database.
-If you want to submit an update simply commit it.
+If you want to submit an update simply commit it and pull in feature.
 Thank you for showing some interest in the project.

 -Nazarchamp